memex/trails-proposal/README.md

 ## Questions

-- Would an `mx:layoutStrategy` property be useful to give consuming clients a hint as to how to best present a Trail?
+- Authors of Trails may wish to include a `viewingHint` property to give consuming clients a hint as to how to best present the content e.g. `"memex:viewingHint": "iiif"`.
 - What is the correct syntax for a `dc:description` with multiple languages?